 History

-Cathedral Basilica of Saint Louis: The Cathedral Basilica of St. Louis is a work of art in itself, housing one of the largest mosaic collections in the world.
-But a museum located on the Cathedral Basilica’s lower level offers displays on the design and installation of the mosaics and various objects used in church rites.
+Cathedral Basilica of Saint Louis: The Cathedral Basilica of St. Louis is a work of art in itself, boasting impressive architecture and an extensive collection of religious mosaics.
+A museum located on the Cathedral Basilica’s lower level offers displays on the design and installation of the mosaics and various objects used in church rites.
 It’s also home to the Basilica’s original Kilgen organ console and the throne used by Pope John Paul II during his visit to St. Louis.
 4431 Lindell.

 The Griot Museum of Black History: What began as the The Black World History Wax Museum in 1997 has grown into a comprehensive museum that features artifacts, art, memorabilia, and interactive learning experiences in addition to the wide collection of wax figures, all dedicated to telling the stories of Black history and culture.
 2505 St. Louis.

 Jefferson Barracks Telephone Museum: Housed in a restored building from 1896, this Jefferson Barracks Park museum explores the history of the telephone.
-The self-guided exhibits include telephones, telephone equipment, memorabilia, and hands-on explanations of how things work.
+The self-guided exhibits include telephones, telephone equipment, memorabilia, and hands-on elements.
 12 Hancock.

 Lewis & Clark Museum and Boathouse: This essential stop on the Lewis & Clark National Historic Trail is right on the banks of the Missouri River and features a one-of-a-kind replica keelboat and two pirogues in its large boathouse.
 1050 S. Riverside.